brics-db/brics-db.github.io/index.md

     In _MTDT_, pages 111–116, 2004.
     {:series}
-14. <a name="ref14" href="https://doi.org/10.1145/2150976.2150989">Cosmic rays don’t strike twice: understanding the nature of DRAM errors and the implications for system design.</a>
+14. <a name="ref14" href="https://doi.org/10.1145/2150976.2150989" target="_blank">Cosmic rays don’t strike twice: understanding the nature of DRAM errors and the implications for system design.</a>
     {:title}

     A. A. Hwang, I. A. Stefanovici, and B. Schroeder.